 When I first began channelling healing energy as a Reiki healer, I could see the healing energy as streams of flowing, multi-coloured light.
 My spirit guides taught me how to read the aura and how to direct healing energy with my psychic mind so I could conduct healing from a distance for family and loved ones who lived elsewhere.
 Afterwards, I would draw the healing for my loved one, so they could see the colours I had channelled into their aura.

-After about a year of working with my guides and learning how to heal, my Reiki healing teacher was coordinating the local health and healing expo and asked me if I would like to be one of the healers on the day.
-I said yes, but I wanted to do aura sketches rather than healing.
-I had noticed that the healing sketches I was doing for my family
+After a year of this work, my Reiki healing teacher asked me if I would like to have a stall at the local Health and Healing Expo.
+“Yes!”
+I said, “But I want to do aura sketches rather than healing.
+I’ve noticed that the healing sketches I’m doing for my family look like aura sketches.”